Anthony Kim Earns LIV Golf Return At Promotions Event As Circuit Welcomes Two New Players

 He did brilliantly despite struggling to find his balance, getting plenty of club on the ball, only to see it hit a rake rather than the front of the next bunker, which would have been preferable, leaving an equally difficult third shot.

-Once again, he took the situation in his stride before brilliantly saving par.
+Once again, he took the situation in his stride, finding the green before brilliantly saving par.

-That was the moment it looked like it was his day, and after his closest rival on the leaderboard, Sarit Suwannarut, bogeyed the 16th, Kim had a two-shot buffer heading into the final few holes.
+That was the moment it looked like it was his day, and after Kim's closest rival on the leaderboard, Sarit Suwannarut, bogeyed the 16th, he had a two-shot buffer heading into the final few holes.

 That became three when Kim birdied the same hole not long after, and despite another wayward tee shot at the 18th, Kim had enough breathing space to finish with his third bogey of the day and still place third on five under with two shots to spare.